tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 With its other hand, it reaches for the stone, which pulses against my skin through the fabric of my pocket.
 The stone's warmth is a stark contrast to the cold death that looms, a beacon of life amidst the shadows of demise.

 The creature's fingers probe, unerringly accurate, and with a coldness that seeps into my bones, it extracts the stone.
-The warmth leaves me, a departing friend, as the creature holds the Heart aloft.T he stone glows with a light that seems to pulse in protest, a heartbeat of defiance against the creature's triumph.
+The warmth leaves me, a departing friend, as the creature holds the Heart aloft.
+The stone glows with a light that seems to pulse in protest, a heartbeat of defiance against the creature's triumph.

 And then, with an abruptness that leaves me breathless, the pressure on my neck vanishes.
 I plummet to the earth, the impact driving the air from my lungs, leaving me gasping and coughing on the cold, unforgiving ground.